 Typically I am the decision-maker since I was the one planning, but my husband is way better at picking food places out so I defer to him for those decisions.
 And let’s be honest, if my parents are opening up their pocketbooks to pay for lunch, they have ultimate veto power.

 Family trips are a good way to kill two birds with one stone: you get to see a new place AND spend time with loved ones; and it’s our preferred way to spend the holidays.
-With these tips you hopefully will have the courage to take your family on the road (or in the air) in 2018.
+With these tips you hopefully will have the courage to take your family on the road (or in the air) this upcoming year.